oasisprotocol/docs/docs/node/run-your-node/advanced/sync-node-using-state-sync.md

-The State Sync is a way to **quickly bootstrap** a **full Oasis node** (either a [validator node](../validator-node.mdx) or a [non-validator node](../non-validator-node.mdx)) by using the [Tendermint's Light Client protocol].
+The State Sync is a way to **quickly bootstrap** a **full Oasis node** (either a [validator node](../validator-node.mdx) or a [non-validator node](../non-validator-node.mdx)) by using the [CometBFT's Light Client protocol].
 It allows one to initialize a node from a trusted height, its corresponding block's header and a trusted validator set (given in the [genesis document](../../genesis-doc.md)).
 It does so by securely updating the node's trusted state by requesting and verifying a minimal set of